-Perez has 14 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and one season as the head coach (2014).
+No stranger to Sacramento State softball, Perez took over the head coaching duties after Kathy Strahan announced her retirement after 21 years as the program’s head coach.
+Perez has 18 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and five seasons as the head coach (2014-pres.).

 Perez coached the 2005 and 2006 pitching staffs to ERAs of 1.88 and 2.42, respectively.
 Sacramento State’s total of 396 strikeouts in 2006 were just four shy of the school record of 400, set in 1995.
 In addition, Hornet pitchers allowed opponents just a .217 batting average that season.
-The 1.88 ERA in 2005 is the staff’s second best mark over the last 14 years.
+The 1.88 ERA in 2005 is the staff’s second best mark over the last 15 years.

 Prior to her coaching stint at Sacramento State, Perez was the lead instructor at Kelly Jackson’s All-American Softball School in West Sacramento, Calif., from 2003-04.
 She also spent time as the head varsity coach at Center High School (Antelope, Calif.) for two years (2003-04).

 During her playing days, she was a four-year starter for the Hornets and remains the program leader in career fielding assists (495).
 The Petaluma, Calif., native appeared in 196 games (including 190 starts) at second base, shortstop and third base during her four-year tenure as a student-athlete at Sacramento State.